Kong/kong/CONTRIBUTING.md

 changes should be included in a commit.

-For example: you are writing a patch to fix a bug, but in your endeavour, you spot another bug. **Do not fix both bugs in the same commit!**.
-Finish your work on the initial bug, propose your patch, and come back to the second bug later on.
-This is also valid for unrelated style fixes, refactorings, etc...
+For example: you are writing a patch to fix a bug, but in your endeavour, you spot another bug. **Do not fix both bugs in the same commit!** Finish your work on the initial bug, propose your patch, and come back to the second bug later on.
+This is also valid for unrelated style fixes, refactoring, etc...

 You should use your best judgment when facing such decisions.
 A good approach for this is to put yourself in the shoes of the person who will review your